ana03ap/iPensum/README.md

 ## Are you ready?
 ### Basic functionalities of the app
--Choose the option that you want to look for
+- Choose the option that you want to look for

 <div align="center">
 <img src="dataRM/busqueda.png" alt="Searching" style="width: 90%;"/>
 </div><br/>

--Observe the curricular subjects of the career
+- Observe the curricular subjects of the career
 <div align="center">
 <img src="dataRM/mallaCurricular.png" alt="CurricularS" style="width: 90%;"/>
 </div><br/>